Boardroom 2030

 It has been a decade of global instability: AI, skills shortages, climate change, crises – ever-changing trends and developments are leading to major changes in the economy.
 While companies are securing their core business in an environment of unexpected events and risks, they are also preparing their future business models.
 For supervisory bodies, this means ...

 working with management and the board to navigate increasingly complex decision-making processes in the core business while supporting them in ever faster transformations for the future.
-Driving both forward at the same time requires ‘ambidexterity’ – both from operational management and the supervisory board.
-Ambidexterity describes the ability of companies to secure and develop their core business while simultaneously building a new, profitable foothold for the future.
-This book shows how ambidexterity can help not only top management but also supervisory and advisory boards in their committee work in turbulent times.
+Driving both forward at the same time requires ‘ambidexterity’ – both from top and senior management and the supervisory board.
+Ambidexterity describes the ability of companies to secure and develop the core business of a company while simultaneously building a new, profitable foothold for the future.
+This book shows how ambidexterity can executive management and non-executive directors in their board work in turbulent times.

 Prof. Dr. Julia